apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 }
 ```

-Since these flags are non-optional and don't have default values, they're now required when calling the command.
+Since these flags are non-optional and don't have default values, they are now required when calling the command.
 The specified prefixes are prepended to the long names for the flags:

 ```
 % example --index --enable-required-element